lpego/mzb-suite/docs/source/files/configuration.rst

  - ``trcl_save_topk``: ``[int]`` How many models should be saved among the best?
 You can specify if you want to retain the best 1-2-5 etc best models after training; this can be beneficial for evaluating overfitting and convergence.
 Suggested value: ``1``.
  - ``trcl_num_classes``: ``[int]`` How many classes should the model be trained for?
 This needs to be defined by the user, and it corresponds to how many taxa are at the specified taxonomic rank.
 In our example we had ``8``.
- - ``trcl_model_pretrarch``: ``[convnext-small, resenet50, efficientnet-b2, convnext-small, densenet161, mobilenet]`` Which model architecture should be used for training; the supported architectures are detailed in :ref:`files/workflow_models:Available models`.
+ - ``trcl_model_pretrarch``: ``[convnext-small, resenet50, efficientnet-b2, convnext-small, densenet161, mobilenet]`` Which model architecture should be used for training; the supported architectures are detailed in :ref:`files/workflow_models:Models`.
  - ``trcl_num_workers``: ``[int]`` How many processes (i.e. workers) do you want the dataloader to spawn?
 A good rule of thumb is to use the same number of workers as number of threads of your CPU.
 In our example the value is ``16``.
  - ``trcl_wandb_project_name``: ``[string]`` Name of the Weights & Biases tracker for your project; you should change this to something meaningful for your project; in our case it was ``mzb-classifiers``.

     .. # trai_model_save_append: "-v1"

-This next block contains parameters for the supervised skeleton prediction model (see :ref:`files/workflow_models:Supervised Skeleton Prediction`).
+This next block contains parameters for the supervised skeleton prediction model (see :ref:`files/scripts/processing_scripts:Supervised Skeleton Prediction`).
 The same considerations as for the previous block apply.

     .. ## Finetuning / training config for skeleton prediction